joagre/ratatoskr/ideas/r.md

 }
 ```

-To define a series of constants, the this approach can be used:
+Do the following to define a set of constants:

 ```
 struct Math {